-- 2. If the Select Addition Method window appears, choose one of the following options; otherwise, skip to step 3: - Automatic Select this option if you did not assign IP addresses to the storage array controllers using a serial connection.
+- 2. If the Select Addition Method window appears, choose one of the following options; otherwise, continue with the next step. - Automatic Select this option if you did not assign IP addresses to the storage array controllers using a serial connection.
 The SANtricity software automatically detects the available controllers, in-band, using the Fibre Channel link. - Manual Select this option if you have already assigned IP addresses to the storage array controllers.

-Note: The rest of this procedure assumes that you selected the Manual option.
+NOTE: The following steps assume that you selected the Manual option.

-- 3. Double-click the name for the Storage Array that you want to configure.
+- 3. Double-click the name for the storage array that you want to configure.
 The Array Management window displays. - 4.
-Click the Logical/Physical tab. - 5.
-Right-click Unconfigured Capacity and select Create Volume.
-The Create Volume wizard displays. - 6.
-Click Next on the Introduction (Create Volume) window. - 7.
-Select the Manual option on the Specify Volume Group (Create Volume) window. - 8.
-Select tray 85, slots 1-4 and click Add. - 9.
-Verify that the RAID level is set to 5. - 10.
-Click Calculate Capacity. - 11.
-Click Next on the Specify Volume Group (Create Volume) window.
+Select the Logical/Physical tab.

+- 5. Right-click Unconfigured Capacity and select Create Volume.
+The Create Volume wizard displays. - a.
+Select Next on the Introduction (Create Volume) window. - b.
+Select the Manual option on the Specify Volume Group (Create Volume) window. - c.
+Select tray 85, slots 1-4 and select Add. - d.
+Verify that the RAID level is set to 5. - e.
+Select Calculate Capacity. - f.
+Select Next on the Specify Volume Group (Create Volume) window.